oh2aun/flashforth/README.md

 Includes examples for floating point math..

-Includes TeraTerm macro for a fast upload to FF..
+Includes TeraTerm macro for a fast upload of code..

-Includes SPI driver for SPI FRAM and MRAM (and examples).
+Includes SPI driver for SPI FRAM and MRAM..

+Includes Examples with code, which might be useful..

-Includes our RECOMMENDED SPECIFICATION for FOR-NEXT and ?FOR-NEXT loops implementation (for any CPU architectures).
+Includes our SPECIFICATION for FOR-NEXT and ?FOR-NEXT loops implementation (for any CPU/MCU architectures).

 And more will come soon!